 The baseline assessment is sometimes regarded as a "snapshot" of an industry's hazard profile at a particular time.
-It is meant to serve as a starting point for a permanent risk elimination programme, and includes the set-up of a priority table based on the likelihood and criticality of the hazard identified, and listed on the profile.
+It is meant to serve as a starting point for a permanent risk elimination programme, and

 It is important that the baseline assessment is periodically reviewed, in order to ensure that the profile always reflects an up to date priority profile of significant hazards.